fluttercandies/flutter_photo_manager/README.md

 - All methods named with `file`.
 - `AssetEntity.originBytes`.

-File retrieving and caches are limited by the sandbox mechanisim on iOS.
+File retrieving and caches are limited by the sandbox mechanism on iOS.
 An existing `PHAsset` doesn't mean the file located on the device.
-In generall, a `PHAsset` will have three status:
+In generally, a `PHAsset` will have three status:

 - `isLocallyAvailable` equals `true`, **also cached**: Available for obtain.
 - `isLocallyAvailable` equals `true`, **but not cached**: When you call I/O methods,